 He also teamed up with Zoe Ball to front BBC1’s 2015 game show Can’t Touch This, where contestants had to navigate a huge assault course in order to win a selection of prizes.

-His most recent foray into presenting is Channel 4’s upcoming dating show Flirty Dancing, in which Banjo teaches two singletons a separate routine they then perform together when they first meet.
+His most recent hosting gig is Channel 4’s latest twist on the dating show, Flirty Dancing, in which Banjo teaches two singletons a separate routine they then perform together when they first meet.

 “Dance is my thing,” he said.
 “I am intrigued by how different people find the right person.
 When the concept came up, my first conversation to show producers was about how I met my wife dancing.
 It does happen.
 I know friends who met their other half through dance.